timeplus-io/docs/docs/install.md

 ## Timeplus Enterprise self-hosted{#self-hosted}

-Customers can install Timeplus Enterprise with high availability and scalability in own data center or cloud account, using the bare metal installer or the official Timeplus Kubernetes Helm Chart.
-[Contact us](mailto:info@timeplus.com) to learn more.
+Customers can install Timeplus Enterprise with high availability and scalability in own data center or cloud account, using the [bare metal installer](singlenode_install#bare-metal-install) or the official Timeplus [Kubernetes Helm Chart](cluster_install#k8s).

 ## Timeplus Proton, the core engine{#proton}